BxCppDev/bxdecay0/README.rst

     *Momentum Direction  Lock* (MDL) algorithm  which allows to  apply a bias on the emission direction of some particle(s) in each generated event.
 Specific     documentation      is     provided      in
     ``documentation/PostGenEventOps/MDL/``.
+    The MDL PGO proposes also the possibility to use a simple rectangular cut on the emission cone aperture.
-The    Geant4   extension
+  - The    Geant4   extension
-    (primary generation  action and messenger classes)  is also modified to enable the use of this mechanism.
+    (primary generation  action and messenger classes)  is also modified to enable the use of the MDL mechanism.
+  - The    Geant4   extension provides an interface to use an arbitrary vertex generator engine to be coupled with the BxDecay0 primary generator action.
   - Companion generated file now uses extension ``.d0c`` to reflect the fact it contains informations about the configuration of the generator.
 It also list the *post-generation event operations* used by the generator with their configuration parameters.

 .. _SuperNEMO: http://supernemo.org/